Habib Bourguiba

-In 1945, Bourguiba was released and moved to Cairo, Egypt, to seek the support of the Arab League.
-He returned to the country in 1949 and rose to prominence as the leader of the national movement.
+In 1945, following Bourguiba's release, he moved to Cairo, Egypt to seek the support of the Arab League.
+He returned to Tunisia in 1949 and rose to prominence as the leader of the national movement.
 Although initially committed to peaceful negotiations with the French government, he had an effective role in the armed unrest that started in 1952 when they proved to be unsuccessful.
 He was arrested and imprisoned on La Galite Island for two years, before being exiled in France.
-There, he led negotiations with Prime minister Pierre Mendès France and obtained internal autonomy agreements in exchange for the end of the unrest.
-Bourguiba returned victorious to Tunis on 1 June 1955, but was challenged by Salah Ben Youssef in the party leadership.
+There, he led negotiations with Prime Minister Pierre Mendès France and obtained internal autonomy agreements in exchange for the end of the unrest.
+Bourguiba returned victorious to Tunis on 1 June 1955, but was challenged by Salah Ben Youssef for the party leader position.
 Ben Youssef and his supporters disagreed with Bourguiba's "soft" policies and demanded full independence of the Maghreb.
-This resulted in a civil war that opposed Bourguibists, who favored a stepwise policy and modernism, and Youssefists, the conservative Arab nationalist supporters of Ben Youssef.
-The conflict ended with the Sfax Congress of 1955 in favor of Bourguiba.
+This resulted in a civil war that pitted Bourguibists, who favored a gradual policy and modernism, against Youssefists, the conservative Arab nationalist supporters of Ben Youssef.
+The conflict ended in favor of Bourguiba with the Sfax Congress of 1955.

-Following the country's independence in 1956, Bourguiba was appointed prime minister by king Muhammad VIII al-Amin and acted as de facto ruler before proclaiming the Republic, on 25 July 1957.
-He was elected interim President of Tunisia by parliament until the ratification of the Constitution.
-During his rule, he implemented a strong education system, worked on developing the economy, supported gender equality and proclaimed a neutral foreign policy, making him an exception among Arab leaders.
-The main reform that was passed was the Code of Personal Status which settled a modern society.
-He set a strong presidential system which turned to be a twenty-year one-party state dominated by his own, the Socialist Destourian Party.
+Following the country's independence in 1956, Bourguiba was appointed prime minister by king Muhammad VIII al-Amin and acted as de facto ruler before proclaiming the Republic on 25 July 1957.
+He was elected interim President of Tunisia by Parliament until the ratification of the Constitution.
+During his rule, he implemented a strong education system, worked on developing the economy, supported gender equality, and proclaimed a neutral foreign policy, making him an exception among Arab leaders.
+The main reform that was passed was the Code of Personal Status which implemented a modern society.
+He established a strong presidential system which turned into a twenty-year one-party state dominated by his own party, the Socialist Destourian Party.
 A cult of personality also developed around him, before he proclaimed himself president for life in 1975, during his fourth 5-year term.

 The end of his 30-year rule was marked by his declining health, a war of succession, and the rise of clientelism and Islamism.
-On 7 November 1987 he was removed from power by his prime minister, Zine El Abidine Ben Ali, and kept under house arrest in a residence in Monastir.
-He remained there to his death and was buried in a mausoleum he had previously built.
+On 7 November 1987, he was removed from power by his prime minister, Zine El Abidine Ben Ali, and kept under house arrest in a residence in Monastir.
+He remained there until his death and was buried in a mausoleum he had previously built.